This show has now closed, click here for a listing of current and future London shows

 A love story set in Paris during the Second World War, the new musical Marguerite draws inspiration from one of the greatest of romantic novels, La Dame aux Camélias by Alexandre Dumas.
 Marguerite is the beautiful and notorious mistress of a high ranking German officer.
 Armand is a young musician half her age who falls obsessively in love with her.
 Their dangerous love story is played out against the background of Occupied Paris.

 The cast for Marguerite in London features Ruthie Henshall as 'Marguerite', Julian Ovenden as 'Armand' and Alexander Hanson as 'Otto'.
 Marguerite is the World Premiere of a collaboration between Alain Boublil and Claude-Michel Schönberg (Les Miserables, Miss Saigon and Martin Guerre) and the Oscar award-winning musical legend Michel Legrand and lyricist Herbert Kretzmer (Les Misérables).
 The production is directed by Jonathan Kent with designs Paul Brown, lighting by Mark Henderson and sound by Paul Groothuis.
-Ruthie Henshall's West End credits include the musicals Peggy Sue Got Married at the Shaftesbury Theatre in 2001 and She Loves Me at the Savoy Theatre in 1994.
+Ruthie Henshall's West End credits include the musicals Peggy Sue Got Married at the Shaftesbury Theatre in 2001, She Loves Me at the Savoy Theatre in 1994 and Children of Eden at the Prince Edward Theatre in 1991.
 Julian Ovenden's London theatre credits include the musical Grand Hotel at the Donmar Warehouse in 2004.

 "This remarkable production - with brains as well as beauty - represents a triumphant finale to Jonathan Kent's first season at this venerable theatre.
 It ticks all three boxes - sublime music, a compelling story and acting of the highest order - and in doing so raises the bar for modern musicals...
 Perhaps its greatest strength is the genuine chemistry between its two principal players.
 Ruthie Henshall is a revelation as Marguerite... and Julian Ovenden is a powerful stage presence as her lover.
 A great night at the theatre."
 The Sunday Telegraph